M-RAL/.github/profile/README.md

 ### Funding and Licenses 💳

-- Currently, M-RAL asociation operates independently of any governmental funding.
 - Most of our software releases are under the Business Source License (BSL), while most of our hardware are covered by the Hardware Source License (HSL).
 - This licensing model guarantees transparent access to our codebase and promotes free usage for research, development, private & community projects and academic endeavors.
 Commercial use is subject to specific conditions to uphold the integrity of the projects.